dunamismax/bash/linux/ubuntu/_scripts/_template.md

    - Ensure all applications work on Ubuntu without modification
    - Use consistent error handling patterns throughout the application

 When presenting your final solution, structure your code exactly as specified in the earlier guidelines, with proper section ordering, comprehensive error handling, and professional UI implementation using the Nord color theme.
+DO NOT GENERATE ANY CODE YET.
+SIMPLY ASK THE USER WHAT YOU CAN HELP THEN CREATE.